 In the United States, a DUI is considered a very serious offense.
 In 1980th, approximately 25,000 people died in DUI accidents.
 By 2014, that figure dropped to just below 10,000 people.
-While this is still a large number, the tough stance of DUI offences clearly paying of by saving lives.
+While this is still a large number, the tough stance of DUI offenses clearly pays off by saving lives.
 The number of people arrested for drunk driving in the United States is over 1 million arrests per year.
-The prosecution all over the United States and California are extremely tough on DUI cases and do prosecuted cases that might not be as serious as the prosecutor believe.
+The prosecution all over the United States and California is extremely tough on DUI cases and do prosecuted cases that might not be as serious as the prosecutor believes.
 Body physiology is a significant reason why someone who is tested over the legal limit at the time of driving might not be guilty of the DUI.
 What is known as DUI absorption rate is a rate of alcohol metabolism that will change as time goes by and as the person stops drinking.

-Because testing of blood or breath occurs sometimes after driving – and the crime has to do with being above the limit at the time of driving, DUI prosecutor have to put an expert to testify that driver was above the limit at the time of driving.
-This witness is an “expert witness” who will make an educated guess as to what was the Blood alcohol level (BAC) a the time of driving by looking at time passed since driving and the level of alcohol at the time of testing.
+Because testing of blood or breath occurs sometimes after driving – and the crime has to do with being above the limit at the time of driving, Los Angeles DUI prosecutor have to call an expert to testify as to what was the drivers alcohol level at the time of driving.
+Of course, the prosecutor will try to prove that you were above the legal limit of .08% BAC at the time of driving and thus guilty of a DUI in Los Angeles.
+This witness is an “expert witness” who will make an educated guess as to what was the blood alcohol concentration (BAC) a the time of driving by looking at time passed since driving, knowing how much alcohol was consumed and the level of alcohol at the time of testing.
 This technique is called “retrograde extrapolation” and it is very inaccurate.
 The reason it is inaccurate is the expert’s necessity to make assumptions about the driver that is based on averaging all people together.
 For example, government’s expert will usually assume that all people are “fully absorbed” 30 minutes after drinking.
-In fact, many scientific papers show that absorption can last up to 6 hours or at least 60 minutes.
+However, this assumption was proven wrong and other scientific research shows that absorption can last 60 minutes and up to 6 hours.
 Goldfrank’s Toxicologic Emergencies Treatise states that “80% to 90% of ingested dosage is fully absorbed within 60 minutes when conditions are optimal”.
-But many things affect absorption including:
+But often conditions are not optimal and great many things affect absorption.

 - Presence of food in the stomach – When a person consumes food, it slows down the rate of absorption.
 A person who does not have any food will get drunk quicker on empty stomach.
-A typical rate of absorption of 15 minutes to 30 mines can slow down to hours because the food in the stomach will interfere with the absorption.
+A typical rate of absorption of 30 minutes on an empty stomach will slow down to hours because of a recent meals.
+This is due to food in the stomach interfering with the absorption of alcohol.

 - How fast the stomach empties – a physiological factor that can’t be predicted by government expert.
 The rate of elimination is dependant on many physiological factors including rate of elimination.
 If a persons’ stomach will empty slow, it will slow down the process of absorption.